nikitkrsk/recepies_book/README.md

 ---
 ## To Start App

-You will need to get free [I'm an inline-style link](https://www.smtp2go.com/) account and put your API key into /infra/k8s/auth-depl.yaml
+You will need to get free [SMTP2GO](https://www.smtp2go.com/) account and put your API key into /infra/k8s/auth-depl.yaml
 ```
 minikube start
 minikube addons enable ingress